-Self Help books can be highly effective when read on their own, or when used with prescribed medication, counselling, or

-  therapy.
-Reading Well is designed to give practical information and advice while encouraging self-awareness and
+Self Help books can be highly effective when read on their own, or when used with prescribed medication, counselling, or therapy.
+Reading Well is designed to give practical information and advice while encouraging self-awareness and understanding of individual health issues.

-  understanding of individual health issues.
-There are five booklists available and Surrey Libraries takes part in all

-  five reading schemes:

 External resources for additional support

 There are many organisations available that provide activities, services and support for those with complex needs:

 - The Surrey Local Offer helps find information about local services, support and events for children and young people aged 0-25 years who have special educational needs or disabilities (SEND).